ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 proxy all versions of QUIC.

 While Forwarded mode may improve overhead of per-packet processing, this doesn't necessarily imply overall throughput is improved.
-Unlike tunneled packets, packets sent in Forwarded mode are not congestion controlled between client and proxy.
+Unlike tunnelled packets, packets sent in Forwarded mode are not congestion controlled between client and proxy.
 Deployments should consider whether or not the overhead advantages outweigh potentially superior throughput afforded by client-to-proxy congestion